medialab/xan/docs/cmd/select.md

   Select all columns starting with "vec_" and ending with "_count":
     $ xan select 'vec_*_count'

+  Select all second occurrences of duplicated column names:
+    $ xan select '*[1]'

 # Evaluating a expression

 Using a SQLish syntax that is the same as for the `map`, `agg`, `filter` etc.